Richard Pryor: 1963–1969: Early performances

-1970s
+1970–1979: Breakthrough and acclaim

 In the 1970s, Pryor wrote for television shows such as Sanford and Son, The Flip Wilson Show, and a 1973 Lily Tomlin special, for which he shared an Emmy Award.
 During this period, Pryor tried to break into mainstream television.
-He appeared in several films, including Lady Sings the Blues (1972), The Mack (1973), Uptown Saturday Night (1974), Silver Streak (1976), Car Wash (1976), Bingo Long Traveling All-Stars & Motor Kings (1976), Which Way Is Up?
+He appeared in several films, including Lady Sings the Blues (1972), The Mack (1973), Uptown Saturday Night (1974), Silver Streak (1976), Car Wash (1976), The Bingo Long Traveling All-Stars & Motor Kings (1976), Which Way Is Up?
 (1977), Greased Lightning (1977), Blue Collar (1978), and The Muppet Movie (1979).

 Pryor signed with the comedy-oriented independent record label Laff Records in 1970, and in 1971 recorded his second album, Craps (After Hours).
 Two years later Pryor, still relatively unknown, appeared in the documentary Wattstax (1972), wherein he riffed on the tragic-comic absurdities of race relations in Watts and the United States.
 Not long afterward, Pryor sought a deal with a larger label, and he signed with Stax Records in 1973.
-When his third, breakthrough album, That Nigger's Crazy (1974), was released, Laff, which claimed ownership of Pryor's recording rights, almost succeeded in getting an injunction to prevent the album from being sold.
+When his third breakthrough album That Nigger's Crazy (1974) was released, Laff, which claimed ownership of Pryor's recording rights, almost succeeded in getting an injunction to prevent the album from being sold.
 Negotiations led to Pryor's release from his Laff contract.
 In return for this concession, Laff was enabled to release previously unissued material, recorded between 1968 and 1973, at will.
 That Nigger's Crazy was a commercial and critical success; it was eventually certified gold by the RIAA and won the Grammy Award for Best Comedy Album at the 1975 Grammy Awards.

 During the legal battle, Stax briefly closed its doors.
 At this time, Pryor returned to Reprise/Warner Bros.
 Records, which re-released That Nigger's Crazy, immediately after ...Is It Something I Said?, his first album with his new label.
 Like That Nigger's Crazy, the album was a critical success; it was eventually certified platinum by the RIAA and won the Grammy Award for Best Comedy Recording at the 1976 Grammy Awards.